scherroman/TweetMapAnsible/README.md

         - `cp -i hosts ..`
         - `cp -i ansible.cfg ..`

-4. GENERATE SSH KEY ON MASTER SERVER AND ADD PUBLIC KEY TO GITHUB nodeWiki DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub
+4. GENERATE SSH KEY ON MLB AND ADD PUBLIC KEY TO GITHUB nodeWiki DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub

-5. MAKE SURE SSH AGENT IS SETUP/READY
+5. SETUP SSH AGENT
 Startup ssh-agent:  eval $(ssh-agent -s)
 Add ssh keys to agent:  ssh-add